 - A reminder card designed to be kept in their wallet or handbag for encouragement throughout the day

-- A note explaining why they have received the package and sharing the website address from which they can download and print an accompanying free workbook to assist them as they progress through the book
+- A note explaining why the package has been received, and sharing the website address from which the recipient can download and print an accompanying free workbook to assist in taking action.

 Burnout: Your first ten steps’ by Dr Amy Imms